casualjim/hie/README.md

 * Collect
 * Difference
 * Symmetric Difference
+* Find: return an option with the first matching value
+* First: return the first element of a collection as an option

 ## Option

-This library also contains an Option type that can be used with the same combinator.
+This library also contains an Option type that can be used with the same combinators.

 ## What's next